Creative Heights

 Providing opportunities for artists and culture bearers to stretch their creative capacity, share new works and test new ideas.

-An informational webinar was held online on Monday, January 22 and a recording can be accessed at this link.
-You may also access the webinar transcript and Q&As addressed during the webinar at the following links:
+An informational webinar will be held online on Wednesday, January 22nd and registration can be accessed at this link.
+After the webinar we will post the webinar transcript and Q&As addressed during the webinar on this webpage.

 The Creative Heights initiative aims to increase Oregon’s cultural visibility and vitality while supporting unique opportunities for Oregonians to experience innovative arts and culture.
 Up to $1 million in projects will be funded annually with grants from $10,000 to $100,000 per project.